 1) Manage inventory in real-time

-A WMS often has real-time inventory tracking capabilities, which helps employees know what’s in stock and where it’s located.
+A WMS often has real-time inventory tracking capabilities, which help employees know what’s in stock and where it’s located.
 That way, a company is less likely to be caught off guard when an item goes out of stock.
-Ideally, staff can see that a new order needs to be placed and do so in time to replenish inventory.
+Ideally, staff can see that a new order needs to be placed and do so in time to replenish inventory at their storage facilities.

 2) Improve order accuracy